openGemini/openGemini/README.md

 #### Using openGemini

-Use the client to connect to openGemini
+Use the [openGemini-cli](https://github.com/openGemini/openGemini-cli) to connect to openGemini

 ```shell
 > ts-cli --host 127.0.0.1 --port 8086